ActivisionGameScience/ags_conda_recipes/README.rst

 it as an example.

-Although ``Anaconda`` is fully cross-platform, our packages are lagging in Windows and Mac support (we are slowly working on it).
+Although ``Anaconda`` is fully cross-platform, our channel is lagging in Windows and Mac support (we are slowly working on it).
 The techniques presented, however, will be nearly identical across all platforms.
 It should take about 5 minutes to get going (followed by a 30-minute nap while the packages download).